 It’s not a “dumb” phone.
 That’s one of the first things that Joe Hollier and Kai Tang, the two founders of Light Phone, corrected me on when I sat down with them early this year.
 Their preferred nomenclature is “minimalist.”
 You know, a phone that doesn’t have apps or the distractions of Instagram, Twitter or Gmail, not because it’s dumb, but because it doesn’t want to.

-The company’s first minimalist smartphone, the original Light Phone, was announced in 2015 (and then released in 2017) and it was wildly successful raising over $400,000 on Kickstarter.
+The company’s first minimalist smartphone, the original Light Phone, was announced in 2015 (and then released in 2017) and was wildly successful, raising over $400,000 on Kickstarter.
 It was pretty bare-bones.
 It cost $150 and could only make and receive calls and it could only store nine phone numbers.
 In its defense, it was designed specifically to be a secondary phone.